Kaiddd/Roblox-Client-Optimizer/README.md

 # Roblox-Client-Optimizer

-Roblox Client Optimizer is managed by [OptiFury](https://optifury.com/).
+Roblox Client Optimizer is now managed by [OptiFury](https://optifury.com/).

 RCO tweaks FFlags to optimize your Roblox client.